muyang/WABMS/README.md

 # WABMS
+A Web Agent-Based Modeling and Simulation tool for Traffic based SUMO and socket.io

-a web traffic simulation platform based TraCI and socket.io
+Developed based on TraCI and socket.io

 Requirements:

+Ubuntu 14.04 + (not tested on Windows yet.)
 Python 2.7

 SUMO 0.24.0 or later